salvadornm/cerisse/docs/chemistry.md

   ...
 ```

-Similarly the **reactions** label describes the chemical reactiosn used.
+Similarly the **reactions** label describes the chemical reactions used.

 ```
 reactions: